nonnb/nonnb.github.io/src/SmartGit/Manual/GUI/Bugtraq-links-to-issue-trackers-.md

 ## Azure DevOps boards Workitems

-Substitute `MyOrg` and `MyProject` for your (Url Encoded) organisation and project identifiers - these should be visible on the address bar when viewing your Azure Boards work items.
+For Azure DevOps (cloud), substitute `MyOrg` and `MyProject` for your (Url Encoded) organisation and project identifiers - these should be visible on the address bar when viewing your Azure Boards work items.

 >
 >``` text